camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ![Business Rule Task](../reference/bpmn-processes/assets/bpmn-symbols/business-rule-task.svg)

 In Camunda Platform, the Camunda DMN engine is directly integrated into the platform.
-This is (not yet) the case for Camunda Cloud, but you can use the [https://github.com/camunda-community-hub/zeebe-dmn-worker](Zeebe DMN Worker) provided as community extension, which can process your existing DMN models.
+This is (not yet) the case for Camunda Cloud, but you can use the [https://github.com/camunda-community-hub/zeebe-dmn-worker](Zeebe DMN Worker), provided as community extension, which can process your existing DMN models.
+Of course, you can also build your own DMN worker, probably inspired this community extension.

-The task definition type is set to ```DMN``` and the ```camunda:decisionRef``` is moved to task header attribute for this worker.
+The task definition type is set to ```DMN``` and the ```camunda:decisionRef``` is moved to a task header attribute for this worker.

+The following attributes/elements can be migrated:
+* ```camunda:decisionRef```

-The following attributes are not yet supported.
-If you need these, you need to adjust the Zeebe DMN worker or wait for DMN to land in Camunda Cloud as first-class citizen:
+The following attributes are not yet supported (in case you need these, you can adjust the Zeebe DMN worker):

 * ```camunda:decisionRefBinding```, ```camunda:decisionRefVersion``` and ```camunda:decisionRefVersionTag```(always the latest version is used )
 * ```camunda:mapDecisionResult``` (no mapping happens)
 * ```camunda:resultVariable``` (result is always mapped to variable 'result' and can be copied or unwrapped using ioMapping).
 * ```camunda:decisionRefTenantId```

-Of course, you can also build your own DMN worker, probably inspired the above mentioned community extension.

-Furthermore, the business rule task can also be used like a service task in Camunda Platform, basically to allow to also integrate third-party rule engines.
-So the following attributes can also be migrated as described with the service task migration above: ```camunda:class```, ```camunda:delegateExpression```, ```camunda:expression```, or ```camunda:topic```.
+A business rule task can also *behave like a service task* in Camunda Platform, basically to allow integrating third-party rule engines.

+In this case, the the following attributes can also be migrated as described above for the service task migration: ```camunda:class```, ```camunda:delegateExpression```, ```camunda:expression```, or ```camunda:topic```.

 The following attributes/elements cannot be migrated:
 * ```camunda:asyncBefore```, ```camunda:asyncBefore```, ```camunda:asyncAfter```, ```camunda:exclusive```, ```camunda:failedJobRetryTimeCycle``` and ```camunda:jobPriority```